That actress was Seena Owen, and she’s a special case, as she’s the first actress on my list to become popular under a stage name.

 Signe Auen began appearing in films in late 1914.

-In 1915, there was an uptick in the number of babies named Signe according to both the SSA and the SSDI.
+In 1915, there was an uptick in the number of babies named Signe according to the U.S. baby name data:

 Sometime during the last half of 1915 Signe Auen changed her name to “Seena Owen” — the phonetic spelling of her Danish name.